Hunterrules0-0/Friday-night-funkin-wii/README.md

 # Thank you for reading

 Weather you stumbled up here wondering if something like this exists or if someone sent you this I want to thank you(Yes you) for checking this out.
+I may not finish this as Im busy with alot of stuff however I Will do it